 Before we look at the answer to the question ‘what is covered interest arbitrage?’, let’s quickly take a detour and understand the concept of interest arbitrage.

-In the stock market, there’s a price difference for the same asset in the spot (cash) market and the derivatives (futures and options) market, right?
+In the stock market, there’s a price difference for the same asset in the spot (cash) market and the desame asset in the spot (cash) market and the derivatives (futures and options) rivatives (futures and options) market, right?
 Similarly, with respect to the deposit and lending interest rates, different countries offer different rates.
 For instance, the interest rate of the United States of America is currently at 0.25%, whereas the interest rate of the United Kingdom is currently at 0.1%.

 Here is where it gets interesting.
 An investor can make use of this difference in the interest rates between two countries to enjoy risk-free gains from their investment using a strategy known as interest arbitrage.